lemonmade/quilt/documentation/features/async.md

 Using an asynchronous module this way is no different than using `import()` directly, other than the `loaded` field giving cached access to previously-loaded modules.
 However, the wrapping object offers a few performance-minded features that can’t be achieved with `import()` alone.

-If you aren’t using the library just yet, but know you will likely use it when the app has loaded, you can preload its assets using the `useAsyncModulePreload()` hook:
+If you aren’t using a dependency just yet, but know you will likely use it when the app has loaded, you can preload its assets using the `useAsyncModulePreload()` hook:

 ```tsx
 import {createAsyncModule, useAsyncModulePreload} from '@quilted/quilt';